unytics/bigfunctions/bigfun/templates/doc_getting_started.md

 !!! note ""

-    BigFunctions are public BigQuery routines that give you **super-SQL-powers** in BigQuery 💪.
+    BigFunctions are open-source BigQuery routines that give you **SQL-superpowers** in BigQuery 💪.

     There are **7 must know** to use them: